 There is no public demand for naturopaths

-A miniscule 3/10 of one percent of American adults used naturopathic services in 2007 according to a federal government survey.
+A miniscule one-half of one percent of American adults used naturopathic services in 2012 according to a federal government survey.
 In Washington State, where naturopathic doctors are licensed to practice as primary care physicians, only a tiny portion of the public uses them.
 Two studies demonstrated less than two percent of insured patients made a health insurance claim for naturopathic services in Washington even though coverage of their services is mandated by state law.
 While naturopaths have sought licensing in a number of states for years, only a handful of states license them.
 Some state legislatures have rejected these attempts almost a dozen times.
-Florida, Virginia and Texas have rescinded licensing for naturopaths and South Carolina and Texas specifically prohibit their practice.
+Florida, Virginia and Texas have rescinded licensing for naturopaths and South Carolina and Tennessee specifically prohibit their practice.

 "Naturopathic Doctors" falsely claim the same education and training as Medical Doctors